HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_scaling.md

 # Scaling DX 9.5 container deployments using Helm

 This topic provides information to apply container scaling capabilities, and how scaling resources are handled within the HCL DX 9.5 deployment using Helm.
-Refer to `HorizontalPodAutoscaler` details in [Kubernetes](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [Red Hat OpenShift documentation](https://docs.openshift.com/container-platform/4.7/nodes/pods/nodes-pods-autoscaling.html) for more information on these services.
+Refer to `HorizontalPodAutoscaler` details in [Kubernetes](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) for more information on these services.

 !!! note "Known limitations:"